What we are proposing

-For various reasons, available federal and state disbursements, philanthropic grants, and agency-specific fundraisers only allow local stakeholders to maintain the current status quo, which means many struggling residents fall through the proverbial cracks.
+For various reasons, available federal and state disbursements, philanthropic grants, and agency-specific fundraisers only allow local on-the-ground agencies to maintain the current status quo, which means many struggling residents fall through the proverbial cracks.
 Paired with the fact that thousands of Broomfielders are struggling to make ends meet, these realities prompted our Task Force to pursue new, ongoing sources of local funding to help fill the gap.
-Our goal: to raise approximately $10 million per year for critical local non-profit programs, services and staffing that address our most urgent housing-related needs:

 In early 2025, we proposed two local fund-generating measures — a 0.5% sales and use tax increase and a 1% excise tax increase on commercial development.
 Our hope: to place them on the Fall 2025 election ballot for Broomfield voters to approve.